ciderapp/Cider-2/README.md

 Cider-2 is a modern Apple Music app built using Vue.js, TypeScript, and an Electron/Tauri backend.
 It provides a sleek and intuitive user interface to enjoy your favorite music from the Apple Music library.

-**Note: This readme file is for the public repository of Cider-2, which is used for issue tracking, discussions, and feature requests.
+**Note: This readme file is for the public repository of Cider-2, which is used for issue tracking.
 The actual source code is not publicly available.**

 ## Features